aderusha/IoTWM-ESP8266/README.md

 Once the Arduino IDE is available we can add support for the development boards we'll be using.

 1. Launch the Arduino application
-2. Select the "File" menu, then "Preferences"
+2. Select the "File" menu ("Arduino" menu on OSX), then "Preferences"
 3. Paste the following URL in the box labeled "Additional Boards Manager URLs": `http://arduino.esp8266.com/stable/package_esp8266com_index.json`
+The page should look something like this:
+![Board Manager screenshot](https://github.com/aderusha/IoTWM-ESP8266/blob/master/Images/BoardManagerScreenshot.png)
 4. Click OK to accept the changes

-![Board Manager screenshot](https://github.com/aderusha/IoTWM-ESP8266/blob/master/Images/BoardManagerScreenshot.png)
+5. Select the "Tools" menu, "Board" menu, then "Boards Manager"

 ##### 3. Install Serial Drivers
 The development board we'll be using has a CH341 USB-to-serial chipset which requires drivers on many systems.